qutip/qutip/doc/guide/guide-basics.rst

 Functions operating on Qobj class
 ==================================

-Like properties, the quantum object class has defined functions which operate only on members of the Qobj class.
+Like properties, the quantum object class has defined functions (methods) that operate only on members of the Qobj class.
 For a general quantum object `Q`:

 +-----------------+-----------------+----------------------------------------+
 | Function        | Command         | Description                            |